 Rob holds a B.S.E.E degree from the University of Illinois.

-Barbara B. Kamm, Compensation Committee
+Barbara B. Kamm, Nominating and Governance Committee Chair

 Barbara Kamm is the former CEO and President of Tech CU — retiring in May 2016.
 Prior to Tech CU, she had a long and accomplished career in banking, starting at First Interstate Bank in Los Angeles where she ran credit training for the bank's branch system.
 She next headed commercial lending at Marine National Bank, a de novo bank in Irvine, CA, and opened and managed the Orange County office of National Bank of Long Beach.
 Ms. Kamm joined Silicon Valley Bank in Southern California and became the regional manager there before moving to Northern California as the bank's Chief Administrative Officer.

 During her 10 years with Silicon Valley Bank, Ms. Kamm worked with many entrepreneurs, start-up businesses, venture capitalists, and industry associations to meet the financial needs of the technology community.
 She also operated her own Bay Area-based consulting firm to provide strategic, organizational and financial advice to young tech companies and financial institutions.
 Among her clients was New Resource Bank of San Francisco, where she advised the Board through a CEO transition.

 Her education includes a BA from Stanford University and an MBA from Thunderbird School of Global Management and Pacific Coast Banking School.